 FUTURE DIRECTIONS

-The work described here is part of a larger study that is If in addition to generating electricity from an abundant source, both these milestones can be achieved, then the future use of MFCs to globally benefit human-kind, is becoming a reality.
+The work described here is part of a larger study funded by the Bill and Melinda Gates Foundation and the UK EPSRC that is also investigating the potential for the technology to kill pathogens and also produce clean water.
+If in addition to generating electricity as a result of cleaning up an abundant waste product , both these milestones can be achieved, then the future use of MFCs to globally benefit human-kind, is becoming a reality.

+Acknowledgements

+This work is funded by the Bill & Melinda Gates Foundation grant. no. OPP1044458 and the UK Engineering and Physical Sciences Research Council, grant no EP/I004653/1.

 REFERENCES